-XI X. MANDATORY FINDINGS OF SIGNIFICANCE.
+XI XIX.
+MANDATORY FINDINGS OF SIGNIFICANCE.
 Does the project: Potentially Significant Impact Less than Significant with Mitigation Less Than Significant Impact No Impact a.
 Have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of the major periods of California history or prehistory?
 X b.
 Have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
 X c.
 Have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
 X

-Discussion
+Discussion:

 - a.
 No substantial evidence contained in the project record has been found that would indicate that this project would have the potential to significantly degrade the quality of the environment.
-With adherence to County permit requirements, this project would not have the potential to substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of California history or pre-history.
-Any impacts from the project would be anticipated to be less than significant due to the scope of the project, and the standards that would be implemented by any required project-specific improvements on the property. - b.
+As conditioned or mitigated, and with adherence to County permit requirements, this project would not have the potential to substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of California history, pre-history, or tribal cultural resources.
+Any impacts from the project would be less than significant due to the design of the project and required standards that would be implemented with the grading and building permit process and/or any required project specific improvements on or off the property. - b.
 Cumulative impacts are defined in Section 15355 of the California Environmental Quality Act (CEQA) Guidelines as two or more individual effects, which when considered together, would be considerable or which would compound or increase other environmental impacts.

 The project would not involve development or changes in land use that would result in an excessive increase in population growth.
 Impacts due to increased demand for public services associated with the project would be offset by the payment of fees as required by service providers to extend the necessary infrastructure services.
 The project would not be anticipated to contribute substantially to increased traffic in the area and the project would not require an increase in the wastewater treatment capacity of the County.
-Due to scope of the project and site-specific environmental conditions, which have been disclosed in the Project Description and analyzed in Items I through XIX, there would be no significant impacts anticipated to agriculture resources, air quality, biological resources, cultural resources, geology/soils, hazards/hazardous materials, hydrology/water quality, land use/planning, mineral resources, noise, population/housing, public services, recreation, traffic/transportation, or utilities/service systems that would combine with similar effects such that the project's contribution would be cumulatively considerable.
+Due to the small size of the proposed project, types of activities proposed, and site-specific environmental conditions, which have been disclosed in the Project Description and analyzed in Items I through XVIII, there would be no significant impacts anticipated related to agriculture resources, air quality, biological resources, cultural resources, geology/soils, hazards/hazardous materials, hydrology/water quality, land use/planning, mineral resources, noise, population/housing, public services, recreation, traffic/transportation, or utilities/service systems that would combine with similar effects such that the project's contribution would be cumulatively considerable.
 For these issue areas, either no impacts, or less than significant impacts would be anticipated.

-As outlined and discussed in this document, with compliance with County Codes, this project would be anticipated to have a less than significant project-related environmental effect which would cause substantial adverse effects on human beings, either directly or indirectly.
+As outlined and discussed in this document, as conditioned and with compliance with County Codes, this project would be anticipated to have a less than significant project-related environmental effect which would cause substantial adverse effects on human beings, either directly or indirectly.
 Based on the analysis in this study, it has been determined that the project would have less than significant cumulative impacts.